 - Lesson plan: “From the Front Page to the History Books”

 - This lesson looks at journalism as the “first rough draft of history.”
-Originally designed to be used with 9/11 front pages, it can be adapted for use with Today’s Front Pages on the 2016 election.
+Originally designed to be used with the four historical front pages on our EDCollections poster, it can be adapted for use with Today’s Front Pages on the 2016 election.

 - Video: “The Poll Dance”

 - Surprised at how wrong the polls were?
 This video explains some of the possible limitations of polls and how to better interpret them (featuring guests from FiveThirtyEight, the model most bullish about Trump’s chances this election).

 - Activity: “The Press and the Presidency: Friend or Foe?
 How the President is Portrayed”

 - In this activity, students examine the tone of news coverage about the president by various media outlets.
 The lesson can be adapted to look at how Trump and Hillary Clinton were portrayed during the campaign.

 - Lesson Plan: Using Newspapers in the Classroom